Boults Green Farm: Field names

 Barn Croft.
 Close to the barn.
 Croft refers to an enclosed field.

 Big Field.
 This was not the largest field on the farm at that time.
 There are no traces to suggest a medieval field system or of strip farming at Boults Green, unless Big Field was part of a much larger field once farmed in strips.

 Chip Croft.
 Probably the name represented the long thin shape of this field.
 Later it became part of Barn Croft.

 Garden.
 Later referred to as The Orchard, this small field is enclosed by hedges in which mature apple, damson, plum and pear trees grew.

 Gorsty Bank.
 South facing, the steep valley side to the River Wheelock still grows a thick covering of Gorse.
 In 1962 spoil from the M6 Motorway was deposited on the south side of Steen Field and onto Gorsty Bank.

 Gorsty Croft.
 No gorse has grown on this area in living memory.
 At some point after 1841, boundaries were moved and new hedges were planted with this long thin field being incorporated into adjoining fields.
 An oak tree, the last remnant of the original boundary, was felled in the early 1960s.

 Kiln Yard.
 Although no remains of a kiln have been found, it was common practice for bricks to be produced on site for building projects.
 Often, lime kilns were built to facilitate limestone being heated to produce lime for building or for application to the land.
 Containing numbers of mature fruit trees, Kiln Yard was later called Big Orchard.

 Paddocks Field and Paddocks Meadow.
 Presumably Paddock was a previous owner or occupier.
 Paddocks Field slopes gently and is easily tilled, while Paddocks Meadow slopes more steeply, making it better suited to grazing.

 Pear Tree Field.
-Having no pear trees in living memory, the name probably comes from closeness to Pear Tree Farm to the south east where an orchard of twenty or more mature King Pear trees grew until felled in the 1960's.
+Having no pear trees in living memory, the name probably comes from closeness to Pear Tree Farm to the south east where an orchard of twenty or more mature King Pear trees grew until felled in the 1960s.

 Peas Field.
 Pea, bean and clover crops were grown as cattle feed.
 As these crops fix nitrogen from the atmosphere, they provide a valuable fertiliser.

 Smithy Field.
 Some brick foundation beside the junction of Stannerhouse Lane and the A533 suggest a building once stood here.
 The foundations and a small, tree-lined pond were covered over in 1962 when the road was realigned as part of the building of the M6 Motorway.
 (See Stannerhouse Lane) in about 1930, a previous owner of Boults Green Farm, Herbert Thorley, built a new house called The Grove on the northern corner of the field.

 Steen Field.
 Steen can mean stone, but the soil here is light loam and no marker stones are evident.
 A misspelling of stean, may have indicated a brick-lined stean or well to provide water for animals.